fengyinchao/fe-standard-config-seed/README.md

 - standversion
 - license

-you can custom your lint rules in such .eslintrc、.stylelintrc、.prettierrc file
+you can custom your lint rules in .eslintrcjs、.stylelintrcjs、.prettierrcjs file

 ## How To Use